 With the right conditions, flax flowers grow easily from seed.
 They can be sown directly into their outdoor position in spring, provided there are no expected hard frosts.
-Outdoor sowing are usually recommended, as seedlings don't take kindly to being transplanted.
+Outdoor sowing is usually recommended, as seedlings don't take kindly to being transplanted.

+If you have the time and inclination, you could consider succession sowing as this will give you a longer flowering season.
 Seedlings appreciate consistent moisture, but overly wet and humid conditions can cause damping-off fungus, particularly when germinating in poorly ventilated indoor positions.

-There is also a moth larva that specifically eats flax flowers and their seeds.
+There is a moth larva that specifically eats flax flowers and their seeds.
 It's known as the flax bollworm and can be a particular problem in northwestern parts of the United States.
 The larvae are small, green, and look similar to inchworms, with identifiable white stripes along the upper parts of their body.

 How to Get Flax Flowers to Bloom